Townsville: Urban layout

 Inner-city high-density development has also created population growth and gentrification of the central business district (CBD).
 One significant contributor to CBD development was the construction of a new rail passenger terminal and re-siting of the railway workshops, releasing prime real estate which formerly belonged to Queensland Rail for the development of residential units, retail projects and a new performing arts centre.
 The skyline of Townsville's central business district has undergone dramatic changes over the last few years, with a number of new highrise buildings, both commercial and residential, constructed.

 In the short term, much of the urban expansion will continue to the west and the north, in the former City of Thuringowa.
-The most significant of these is North Shore Estate, a new A$1 billion 5,000-lot housing estate, located close to the Bruce Highway, just north of the Bohle River.
+The most significant of these is North Shore Estate, a new $1 billion 5,000-lot housing estate, located close to the Bruce Highway, just north of the Bohle River.

 Medium-term city expansion will be focused on two major urban developments that have started in 2017 and 2018.
-Elliot Springs, a satellite city to the south of Townsville developed by national developer Lendlease Group, is expected to be home to 26,000 people by 2057.
-Additionally, the Queensland Government announced it will be offering 270 hectare of state-owned land (the former abattoir reserve), just south of the Bohle River, for urban expansion.
+Elliot Springs, a satellite city to the south of Townsville developed by Lendlease, is expected to be home to 26,000 people by 2057.
+Additionally, the Queensland Government announced it would offer 270 hectare of state-owned land (the former abattoir reserve), just south of the Bohle River, for urban expansion.